venki3v/openstack-java-api/README.md

 # openstack-java-api
-openstack java jdk examples for
+openstack java jdk examples
+Need to download the openstack4j API to use this code examples Need to know the authentication information for keystone and the tenant in which you want to create